hkhanna/django-base/USAGE.md

    - Create the first superuser on production: `python manage.py createsuperuser`
    - If you want to poke around, `python manage.py shell`.
 1. Update the Site name and domain in the Django admin.
+1. If you're using social auth, add the appropriate `Social Applications`.

 ## Render - Enable Celery if desired.